pitbull36/wifi_weather_station/README.md

 PIECES:

 - Arduino Uno (sometimes the 3.3v output of the Uno will not be enough to power the ESP8266)
-- DHT11 (or others) temperature and humidity sensor (if using a DHT22 for example, refer to my other repo to see how the code bahaves (https://github.com/pitbull36/ard_temp_humidity_DHT22))
+- DHT11 (or others) temperature and humidity sensor (if using a DHT22 for example, refer to the DHT22 ino code in the relative folder)
 - ESP8266 wifi module

 The wiring image shows how to wire the pieces together.